 Heat Electric: Creature Comforts

 Everybody's a star in this Aardman Animations Oscar-winner in which animals discuss life at the zoo.
 Accustomed to open spaces and sunnier climes, they comment on the accommodation, diet and the English weather.
 “Creature Comforts” tv commercials for Heat Electric.
-Moreover, throughout the Heat Electric tv spots, the creative team succeeded in crafting a consistently warm and cozy tone, which appropriately captured the warmth and homeliness of central heating.
-Circa 1990.
+Moreover, throughout the Heat Electric tv spots, the creative

-In an age of Andy Warhol’s “ everybody will be famous for 15 minutes”, conclusive answer to a general question - a sound bite - and the attempts to present a cheery spin by talking heads on a complex issue while the human bury their personal issues and problems with the issue.
+In an age of Andy Warhol ’s “ everybody will be famous for 15 minutes”, conclusive answer to a general question - a sound bite - and the attempts to present a cheery spin by talking heads on a complex issue while the human bury their personal issues and problems with the issue.
 The series gently mocks the “staged” performance sometimes given by members of the general public when being interviewed for television vox-pops.
 In an ironic twist these tv commercials are better remembered than the original film that spawned them

 Leonard Chershire Disability: Creature Discomforts